campjs/campjs-ix/source/the-camp/index.md

 ## 🍛 Food and drinks
 Food and drink is included in the price of your CampJS ticket.

-All meals are catered by Lord Somers Camp, snacks, tea and coffee, juice, water and flavoured milk are also included in your ticket price.
+All meals are catered by Koonjewarre Camp, snacks, tea and coffee, juice, water and flavoured milk are also included in your ticket price.
 There is a free coffee pod machine.

 If you have any specific dietary requirements please note the details on your registration form.
 We are able to cater to most requirements given prior notice.